sunboyoo/exception/README.md

 3. This public code library includes Spring Security's exceptions.
 When your project imports this code library, it will automatically bring in the Spring Security dependency and it will start working.
-If your project doesn't need the Spring Security dependency, you can annotate your SpringApplication class with @SpringSecurityPermitAllRequests to allow all requests.
+If your project doesn't need the Spring Security dependency, you can config application.properties: spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration

 中文